hamcrest/OCHamcrest/README.md

 * __OCHamcrest.framework__ for Mac OS X development

 Drag the appropriate framework into your project, specifying "Copy items into destination group's folder".
-Then specify `-ObjC` in your "Other Linker Flags".
+If you encounter any linker problems, specify `-ObjC` in your "Other Linker Flags".

 #### iOS Development: